Bay of Firth Neolithic Trail – click on any location for further details.

 From 1994 until 2000, excavation in the shadow of the Cuween cairn revealed an extensive Neolithic settlement.
 Founded in the fourth millennium cal BC, occupation at Stonehall ran into the third millennium cal BC, following the gradual pattern of conglomeration and nucleation noted at other Neolithic settlement sites in Orkney.

-From Cuween look to the right, along the base of the ridge of high ground running behind the cairn, to see the site of the Stonehall settlement – possibly the home of the cairn’s builders.
+From Cuween look to the right, along the base of the ridge of high ground running behind the cairn, to see the site of the Stonehall settlement – probably the home of the cairn’s builders.

 From the cairn’s entrance, the Wideford Hill passage grave is visible directly opposite, on the upper slopes of the hill.